 Roebuck Food Group plc is a provider protein and product sourcing and dairy farming in the United Kingdom and Ireland.
-During the year, the Group sold its temperature-controlled business.

 The protein and product sourcing business is based in Newry, Northern Ireland.
-It procures supplies of raw and cooked beef, mutton, lamb, pork and poultry products from around the world in order to supply major food manufacturing and wholesale companies across the Europe and Emerging Markets.
+It procures supplies of protein products, dairy powders and plant based ingredients from around the world in order to supply major food manufacturing and wholesale companies across the Europe and Emerging Markets.

-Townview Foods Limited, which we purchased in October 2012 contributed operating profit before group charges $\pounds 264,000$ (2020: $\pounds 318,000$ ).
-Turnover increased by 30% as the business diversified into new markets at lower margins.
+Townview Foods Limited contributed operating profit before group charges £457,000 (2021: £264,000).
+Turnover increased by 25% as the business diversified into new products and markets at lower margins.